 Current Deakin Students

 To access your official course details for the year you started your degree, please visit the handbook

 Industry connectedness is an integral part of this course and ensures students have opportunities to gain an industry perspective and establish professional networks prior to graduation.
-Guest lectures from key industry partners are embedded into the degree to provide students with an understanding of research and commercialisation in the sustainability context.
+Guest lectures from key industry partners are embedded into the course to provide students with an understanding of sustainability issues in a real-world context.